 This post may contain affiliate links.
 Please read my Disclosure for more info.

-This coconut & vanilla muffin recipe was given to me by one of my blogging friends who I met recently.
-Adelaise is a lifestyle blogger who loves very similar topics to myself ; wellbeing, ethical lifestyle, and of course healthy recipe ideas.
-Adelaise is mum to a teenage son, and works as a marketing specialist for a charity in Derby.
-At weekends you will normally find her cooking up a storm in the kitchen, doing hot yoga or binge watching Supernatural!
+About the author – Adelaise is a lifestyle blogger who loves wellbeing, living an ethical lifestyle, and of course healthy recipe ideas.
+Adelaise is mum to a teenage son and works as a marketing specialist for a charity in Derby.
+At weekends you will normally find her cooking up a storm in the kitchen, doing hot yoga or binge-watching Supernatural!